As a youth soccer player, I was always undersized. I was much shorter than most of my peers and had trouble gaining weight.

 - While the current champions, Manchester City, were the smallest team by average height – about 5‘9.

 Does body size matter in soccer?

-Body sizes, like height, are going to be different for each player.
+Body sizes, like height, will be different for each player.
 The average professional soccer player will be strong and lean.

 This is due, in large part, to the amount of running involved and the strength required to play the game.

-As you train and play more, your body will continuously adapt and change.
+Your body will continuously adapt and change as you train and play more.
 If you run more, you will become leaner.

 Every soccer player wants to be strong.
 They often supplement cardio work with a weightlifting program.

-How each player prioritizes that will play a factor in their overall body size.
+How each player prioritizes will play a factor in their overall body size.

 - There is a common misconception that soccer players shouldn’t lift or don’t need to do arm workouts.